 - When you walk or run does the pain in your arch and heel seem to warm up as you go?
 If you answer yes you PROBABLY have plantar fasciitis.
 If you answer that the pain is present and actually gets worse while you walk or run than you PROBABLY have a heel spur.

 - Does stretching you calf seem to help the pain in your arch/heel region?
 If you answer yes than you PROBABLY have plantar fasciitis.
 If you answer no, that stretching does not help than you PROBABLY have a heel spur.

-So how do I Stop the Spur from Forming?
+So how do I Stop the Heel Spur from Forming?

 My primary goals are dependent on the patient’s primary goal.
-If the patient has an event that they are training for and they want to get through that event than we use plan “A” to help ease the pain and stabilize the spur to minimize the formation of the heel spur.
+If the patient has an event they are training for and want to get through that event than we use plan “A” to help ease the pain and stabilize the spur.
+This will minimize the formation of the heel spur.
 If the patient does not have a reason to train on their foot we immobilize their foot for a period of 2-6 weeks while we treat the heel spur and stop the heel spur formation in its tracks.

 Plan “A” – A typical example is a runner training for a marathon, a hiker training for a trek through the mountains, a tennis player training for a big tournament or even someone whose job requires them to be on their feet and they can’t afford to rest at the current time.

 - We have them immediately stop doing everything they are doing as it is obviously not working.
 Normal examples of things that do not work for heel spurs are icing, stretching and orthotics.
 It is amazing how many people are actually contributing to their pain by doing things that have been recommended by well-intentioned doctors, therapists and friends.